Cineboard/api/README.md

 $ bash server-start-builtin.sh $PORT
 ```

-and browser to localhost:8080 to load webgui.
+and browser to localhost:$PORT to load webgui.

 ### TO THE DEVELOPERS and CONTRIBUTORS!